UCLComputerScience/COMP0016_2020_21_Team8/README.md

 # COMP0016_2020_21_Team8
 project: Avanade2 COVID19 changes
 Some further information about the project:
 How might COVID-19 change and accelerate collaboration in distributed teams?

+Test github page